-- 1. Measures to increase the number of women in general and in decision-making positions in the armed forces and the ministry of defence - Number and percentage of women applying to be part of the military forces:

-In 2019, 275 women applied for voluntary military service, which made up 19.6% of all candidates.
+- 1. Measures to increase the number of women in general and in decision-making positions in the Armed Forces and the Ministry of Defence - Number and percentage of women applying to be part of the Armed Forces: In 2023, 111 women (18%) applied for voluntary military training which was successfully completed by 48 women or 18, 32%.